exuvo/kbot/README.md

 The goal is for it to be able to survive independently while also supporting high-level remote control from a pc or mobile phone.

-Build log http://elektronikforumet.com/forum/viewtopic.php?f=3&t=66441 (requires registration to view pictures).
+[Build log](http://elektronikforumet.com/forum/viewtopic.php?f=3&t=66441) (requires registration to view pictures there, [pictures only here](http://exuvo.se/gallery/usergallery/exuvo/gallery/gallery/kbot)).

 **Communication**
 * internal